 Robert Hurst

-Tolland 63k Ex-Tolland (AKA-64) in commercial service as the US flagged States Marine Lines SS Blue Grass State moored pierside, Bremerhaven, Germany, 4 January 1968.
+Tolland 63k SS Blue Grass State moored pierside, Bremerhaven, Germany, 4 January 1968.
 Photo by Gerhard Mueller-Debus

-Tolland 42k Ex- Tolland (AKA-64) in commercial service as the SS Reliance Cordiality underway, place unknown, circa 1970-71.
+Tolland 42k Ex- Tolland (AKA-64) in merchant service as the SS Reliance Cordiality underway, location unknown, circa 1970-71.
 Hyperwar US Navy in World War II web site

 Crew Contact And Reunion Information